toptensoftware/roundcube-snooze/readme.md

 Please note:

 * Other versions of the above may work, but this is the configuration I tested with.
-* Only DoveCot IMAP back ends are supported although others might work if you're able to create an appropriate wake-up script.
+* Only DoveCot IMAP back ends are supported although others might work if you're able to create an appropriate wake-up script. (see
+  [snooze.py](snooze.py) to see how the dovecot version works).
 * Anything other than the above and you're on your own.

-**IMPORTANT** This plugin re-writes email messages and can change DoveCot's internally stored date (ie: the arrival time) for the message.
+**IMPORTANT** This plugin re-writes email messages and can change DoveCot's internally stored date (ie: the arrival time) of the message.
 If your company/organisation has strict regulatory or compliance rules then *it's up to you* to check if this is allowed.

-(It probably won't but, you've been told).
+**IMPORTANT** This plugin hasn't yet been heavily tested and should be considered *very experimental*.

 Installation: